 How do I find a urologist?

-Ask your general practitioner (GP), close friends or family to recommend a good urologist.
+Ask your doctor, close friends or family to recommend a good urologist.
 You can find a urologist near you by searching the healthdirect service finder.

 How much will a urologist cost?